 from Boise Idaho

-We found an Idaho boy who now has a national reputation and is a phenomenal
+For our headliner, we found an Idaho boy who now has a national reputation and is

 He was recently nominated for FIVE BMA awards for 2013:

 Two of his music videos are in the playbox below,

 - Contemporary Blues Album